ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

 # Design decisions

-Three options for atomic refs were discussed in SG1 in Kona 2022:  add new types for `memory_order` bounded atomic refs, add a new `memory_order` template parameter to the existing `atomic_ref`, or add a constructor to the existing `atomic_ref` that takes a `memory_order` and stores it.
+Three options for atomic refs were discussed in SG1 in Kona 2022:  add new types for `memory_order` bound atomic refs, add a new `memory_order` template parameter to the existing `atomic_ref`, or add a constructor to the existing `atomic_ref` that takes a `memory_order` and stores it.
 Given that the last two are ABI breaks, the first option was polled and chosen.
-It was also decided that the new bounded atomic refs would not support overriding the specified `memory_order` at run time.
+It was also decided that the new bound atomic refs would not support overriding the specified `memory_order` at run time.

-This proposal has chosen to make a general exposition-only template `atomic-ref-bound` that takes a `memory_order` as a template argument and alias templates for the three specific bounded atomic refs.
+This proposal has chosen to make a general exposition-only template `atomic-ref-bound` that takes a `memory_order` as a template argument and alias templates for the three specific bound atomic refs.
 Also, the various member functions are constrained by integral types not including `bool`, floating point types and pointer types, as opposed to the different template specializations specified for `atomic_ref`.
-Other than not being able to specifiy the `memory_order` at run time, the intention is that the bounded atomic ref types have the same functionality and API as `atomic_ref`.
+Other than not being able to specifiy the `memory_order` at run time, the intention is that the bound atomic ref types have the same functionality and API as `atomic_ref`.

 Similarly for the atomic accessors, it was decided in SG1 in Kona 2022 to add four new types.
 This proposal has chosen to make